iaman-mishra/amazon-homepage-replica/README.md

 Then, navigate to the cloned directory and open `index.html` in your preferred web browser.

+## Preview

+You can view the live version of the Amazon homepage replica on GitHub Pages by clicking [here](https://your-username.github.io/amazon-homepage-replica/).

 ## Contributing

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Contributions are welcome!